PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 changing compression eligibility, reshape construction, pruning, sorting, or the following convergence owner.

+The fallback now also retains the complete indexed binary-layout convergence dictionary, extending the gate to `541 passed in 27.89s`.
+No extra reconciliation or scan is added: the owner already aggregates every broadcast, stale-Transpose, and shape mutation across its bounded rounds.

 Focused Ruff, Python bytecode compilation, and `git diff --check` also pass.
 These results are contract and orchestration tests; they do not claim a new full model-corpus run for this observation and accounting unit.